-This agreement establishes the relationship between Missouri Valley College (referred to as the "College"), a 4-year liberal-arts institution of higher learning, located in Marshall, Missouri and , referred to as the "Organization" Type Name of Organization Here
+This agreement establishes the relationship between Missouri Valley College (referred to as the "College"), a 4-year liberal-arts institution of higher learning, located in Marshall, Missouri and

+Type Name of Organization Here

 The College offers degree programs in a wide variety of disciplines, which are academically enhanced by practical experiences outside of the traditional classroom setting.
 For this agreement, the Organization shall provide practical experience pursuant to the terms of this agreement and serve as an internship site offering facilities, resources, and supervision to students.
 Both parties agree to the following: